Audit logs in Azure Active Directory

 You can also access the audit log through the Microsoft Graph API.

-- the category and name of the activity (what)
+- Category and name of the activity (what)

-- the status of the activity (success or failure)
+- Status of the activity (success or failure)

-- the initiator / actor (who) of an activity
+- Initiator / actor of an activity (who)

-You can customize the list view by clicking Columns in the toolbar.
+You can customize and filter the list view by clicking the Columns button in the toolbar.
+Editing the columns enables you to add or remove fields from your view.

 Filtering audit logs